-In this enormously entertaining send-up of the Star Trek universe, a bunch of actors from a cult sci-fi TV show are mistaken for the real thing and recruited to defend a dying alien race.
+In this enormously entertaining send-up of the Star Trek universe, a bunch of washed-up actors from an old cult sci-fi TV show called Galaxy Quest are mistaken for the real thing and recruited to defend a dying alien race.

 Almost 20 years after the cancellation of their TV show, the actor crew of the spaceship Protector encounters a strange group of fans at a convention.

-These turn out to be real-life aliens who, unaware of the difference between fact and fiction, believe that only the cast of Galaxy Quest can save them from Sarris, a ruthless warmonger.
+They turn out to be Thermians: real-life aliens who – unaware of the difference between fact and fiction – believe that only the crew of the Protector can save their home, the Klaatu Nebula, from the hideous Godzilla-like Sarris (Robin Sachs), a ruthless warmonger.

-It's an inspired premise, fired into orbit by a fantastic script, sublime visual effects and an absolutely perfect cast, including Tim Allen, Sigourney Weaver and Alan Rickman, who's hysterical as a grumpy British actor who hates his half-reptilian character, Dr Lazarus.
+It’s an inspired premise, fired into orbit by a fantastic script, sublime visual effects and an absolutely perfect cast.

 Alexander Dane/Dr Lazarus